Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 2. Download the virtio drivers for Windows.
 To do this:
     - Go to [this page](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/?C=M;O=D) of [fedorapeople.org](https://fedorapeople.org).
     - Enter the folder of the most recent release (the top one).
 At the time of writing this is [virtio-win-0.1.229-1/](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.229-1/).
-    - Download the `cirtio-win.iso` file by clicking on the corresponding link.
+    - Download the `virtio-win.iso` file by clicking on the corresponding link.

 &nbsp;

-3. In Virtual Machine Manager, in the top left just under `File` press the "Create a new virtual machine" button.
+3. In Virtual Machine Manager, in the top left just under `File` press the `Create a new virtual machine` button.

 &nbsp;

-2.
+4. Choose `Local install media (ISO image or CDROM)` and press the `Forward` button.

+&nbsp;

+5. Press the `Browse` button, then `Browse Local` in the pop-up windows, navigate to the `.iso` file you downloaded, select it, and press the `Open` button in the top right.
+Ensure the `Automatically detect from the installation media / source` box is checked and then press `Forward`.
+    If you are present with an error saying "You must select an OS." press `OK`, unckeck the `Automatically detect from the installation media / source` checkbox, enter "win10" in the `Choose the operating system you are isntalling:` bar, select `Microsoft WIndows 10 (win10)`, and press the `Forward` button.

+&nbsp;

+6. Select the amount of memory and CPU cores you want to dedicate to the virtual machine.
+The optimal configuration of this will depend on what you intend on using your host and guest machines for and the specifications of your hardware.
+I intend on using my virtual machine for high performance applications such as 3D CAD and so I will dedicate 49152 of my 64018 MB of memory and 16 of my 24 CPU cores to the virtual machine.
+When you are done specifying the memory and CPU cores press the `Forward` button.

+&nbsp;

+7. Specify the amount of storage you want to allocate to the virtual machine.
+Windows 10 requires a minimum of 32 GB of storage to be installed but more is generally required if you want to install sizable applications on it.
+Once you are done press the `Forward` button.

+&nbsp;

+8. Check the `Customize configuration before install` checkbox.
+On this scree you can alos specify the name of the virtual machine.
+Feel free to do this now, however the name, title, and description can all be changed later.
+Once you are done press the `Finish` button.

 &nbsp;<br />
 &nbsp;<br />